-Wedding photography is not easy, which is why I spent a few years just shooting portraits and learned all the fundamentals before I jumped in.
+Wedding photography is not easy, which is why I spent a few years just shooting portraits and learning all the fundamentals before I jumped in.

 3. Do you like the way they pose people?

 This is a big thing that can be easy to overlook.
-You may not be able to put your finger on why you like one photographer more than the other, but likely it's due to their posing style or lack there of.
+You may not be able to put your finger on why you like one photographer more than the other, but likely it's due to their posing style.

 I always try to make my photos look as much like natural moments as possible, so I don't do a ton of traditional poses.